sareenzZ/DaydreamersBook/README.md

 #Daydreamer's Book

 ## Overview
-We are all trying to discover who we are in the world.
-However, sometimes we become too engaged in living that we could not remember a big part of our identification: our favorite things!
+It has become really hard to not be deprived of sleep.
+It has become harder to not forget our dreams.
+Whether it is dreams at night or in the day, the chances they become true will increase when we remember them.

-My Favorite Things is a web app that allows users to keep track of their favorite things!
+Daydreamer's Book is a web app that allows daydreamers to write a book about their dreams!
 Users can register and login.
-After they are logged in, they can create or view categories of favorites.
-For every category they have, they can add or delete a customized item which includes a name, a quantity that they can update to represent the number of times they feel a strong love towards the item, and an optional description of special feelings.
+After they are logged in, they can create or view tabs or sections, grouped according to the user's liking.
+For every tab they have, they can add or delete a customized page which includes a name/title, a quantity that they can update to represent the number of times they feel a strong love towards the dream, and an optional description of all the details and special feelings.

 ## Data Model